flutter/packages/packages/go_router/doc/navigation.md

 final String extraString = GoRouterState.of(context).extra! as String;
 ```

-The extra will go through serialization when storing into the Router.
+The extra will go through serialization when it is stored in browser.
 If you plan to use complex data as extra, consider also provide a codec
 to GoRouter so that it won't get dropped during serialization.